rodrigolessa/core-learning-tdd/README.md

   - .Net Core Test Explorer
   - Coverage Gutter

-Verifique a versão instalado do .Net Core, deve ser superior a 2.1.
+Verifique a versão instalado do .Net Core, deve ser superior a 2.0.
+This will show the list of all available SDKs on your system.
 > dotnet --version
+> dotnet --info

+If necessary, you can changed the current SDK version of the project, you can upgrade, or downgrade the SDK.
+> dotnet new globaljson --sdk-version 2.2.108 --force

 Verificar se o template do nunit já está instalado.
 > dotnet new nunit -l